Global Medical REIT: An Unwarranted Divergence From The Peers

 In my opinion, there are two main catalysts that could lead to a significant mean-reversion and more reasonable price of the GMRE's shares.
 (P.s., it's extremely hard to predict a timing on this, as citing J.M.
 Keynes - "Markets can stay irrational longer than you can stay solvent".)

 - COVID-19 tapering off.
 Here it is important to distinguish between the social distancing (i.e. virus disappearing) and the long-term consequences of the virus (e.g., structural unemployment, many bankruptcies, increased indebtedness = recession).
 For GMRE to bounce back, it will require the virus to end - an economic recovery is not a necessary condition.
 This is largely attributable to the MOB and non-urgent healthcare facilities.
 GMRE might face some challenges on its top-line due to potentially deferred payments by tenants that are impacted by the social distancing measures.
-However, the underlying demand for these healthcare services is still there, and is supported by some secular elements (e.g., aging population and generally bad chronic conditions - 90% of adults over 65 have one or more chronic condition).
+However, the underlying demand for these healthcare services is still there, and is supported by some secular elements (e.g., aging population and generally bad chronic conditions - 90% of adults over 65 have one or more chronic conditions).
 Once, the social distancing measures end, the people will turn to their doctors irrespective of how the GDP is performing.

 - Active investing.
 This could be a supplementary catalyst that could help GMRE's share price recover.
 During large market sell-offs, relatively illiquid and unpopular names are usually neglected (i.e. sold off first) amid a "flight-to-safety" movement - as outlined above.
 Usually, this provokes increased active investing where large institutional investors can finally "pick babies that have been thrown out with the bathwater".
 It should take only one meaningful buyer to open a position, that would lift the share price tremendously (send the signal to the market, and move the share price considerably due to the relative illiquidity).